 It's non-stop playtime at Family Kingdom Amusement Park, NASCAR Speedpark, South Beach Adventure, or Ripley's Haunted Adventure, Believe It or Not Museum, and 4-D Moving Theater.
 Water parks include Wild Water, Family Kingdom Water Park, and Myrtle Waves (with over 30 rides and attractions).
 There are almost 50 mini golf courses to choose from.

 Live entertainment can be found at the Carolina Opry, Alabama Theater, or House of Blues.
 Moms, Dads, and Kids alike rave about the RAGGS Kids Club Band at Celebrity Theater.
 You can attend a dinner theater performance at Dixie Stampede or Medieval Times.
 And don't miss the chance to dine at Collector's Cafe--they've got six unique and beautifully decorated rooms, and they regularly host art shows and live entertainment.

 Myrtle Beach ranked among the Top Ten on Travel Channel's edition of America's Best Beaches.
 With so many activities and attractions to choose from, it's no wonder!
-So let's see, I think I'll start my vacation by riding the waves, then the roller coasters, and then I'll discover the best seafood in South Carolina.
+So let's see, I think I'll start my vacation by booking my hotel and riding the waves, then the roller coasters, and then I'll discover the best seafood in South Carolina.
 I'll hit the links, then the shops, and--oh yeah, I don't even have to wear plaid.
 How cool is that?